karolNiedziela/DiscordBot/README.md

 # DiscordBot
-Simple discord music bot using C# with DSharpPlus and Lavalink
+Simple discord music bot using C# with DSharpPlus and Lavalink.
+To functionalities belong : creating playlists, adding songs to playlist and listening to music searched on youtube or soundcloud.

 # Technologies
-- ASP.NET Core 3.1
+- NET 5.0
 - DSharpPlus
 - Lavalink

 # Usage
 If you want to test the music bot, you have to create application on discord developer site.
-Then copy the client secret and save it in the file 'confing.json', which is located in bin/Debug/netcoreapp3.1.
+Then copy the client secret and save it in the file 'config.json', which is located in bin/Debug/net5.0.
 Finally start Lavalink using the command line `java -jar Lavalink.jar`